 In my view, the only thing even more sexy (and I will plan for a separate post on this later this summer, hiding proprietary details, of course, so that the Hedge Fund with whom I am collaborating does not freak out!):

 You know I love physics, theory and applications: Track Reconstruction, Message Decoding, Quantum State Tomography.
-Now, as the field of Operations Research (OR) was pioneered by many physicists, notably:
+The field of Operations Research (OR) was pioneered by many physicists, notably:

 Philip McCord Morse was an American physicist, administrator and pioneer of operations research (OR) in World War II.
 He is considered to be the father of operations research in the U.S. Philip Morse had a distinguished career in physics.
 Amongst his contributions to physics are the textbooks Quantum Mechanics (with Edward Condon), Methods of Theoretical Physics (with Herman Feshbach), Vibration and Sound, Theoretical Acoustics, and Thermal Physics.